SENTOSA BY NIGHT: 7 THINGS TO DO AFTER DARK

 Food, glorious food!
 Indeed, Sentosa presents a feast for the senses, especially so for the taste buds.
 You’ll find fine dining restaurants that have won Michelin stars such as Chinese-fusion restaurant Forest and the Australian Osia Steak and Seafood Grill, and also CURATE, which is Asia’s first-ever Michelin Chef showcase restaurant.

 To top it off, Sentosa also has a few themed restaurants that promise an immersive dining experience.
 Art junkies will love Museo, a restaurant that doubles up as a social painting studio.
 Japanese fanatics can expect a theatrical showcase from the teppanyaki counter at Syun.
-And for a surreal, aquatic eye-opener, dive into Ocean Restaurant by Cat Cora that lets you dine with the fishes!
+And for a surreal, aquatic eye-opener, dive into Ocean Restaurant that lets you dine with the fishes!

 The State Of Fun is a place of magic and wonder, with plenty of fantastic performances to tease the inner child in you.
 Watch the majestic Crane Dance (show at 8pm), a graceful tour de force of technology that exhibits a pair of massive, mechanical cranes dancing amidst water and light effects.